iann0036/tf-cfn-provider/docs/providers/aws/S3BucketInventory.md

 `AccountId` - (Optional) The ID of the account that owns the destination bucket.
 Recommended to be set to prevent problems if the destination bucket ownership changes.

 `Encryption` - (Optional) Contains the type of server-side encryption to use to encrypt the inventory (documented below).

-`SseKms` - (Optional) Specifies to use server-side encryption with AWS KMS-managed keys to encrypt the inventory file (documented below).

-`SseS3` - (Optional) Specifies to use server-side encryption with Amazon S3-managed keys (SSE-S3) to encrypt the inventory file.

-`KeyId` - (Required) The ARN of the KMS customer master key (CMK) used to encrypt the inventory file.

 ## See Also